-Many organizations fail to identify the actual paint points of their current database infrastructure and, as a result, miscalculate the scope of the project.
+Many organizations fail to accurately identify the pain points of their current database infrastructure and, as a result, miscalculate the scope of the project.
 This can lead to wasted effort and resources.
-Without a solid project plan and accurate estimation of project cost, you will not have a proper roadmap to digital transformation and can thus negatively impact your Return on Investment (ROI).
+Without a solid project plan and accurate project cost estimation, you will not have a proper roadmap to digital transformation, which can negatively impact your ROI.

 Technical Issue: Code Conversion

-Other challenges come from the technical side of the migration itself.
-If your system is still using a non-Unicode language, then it will be a big challenge to move to SAP HANA.
 SAP HANA only supports the Unicode system, so all new SAP applications and SAP NetWeaver technology will only be available in Unicode.
-Therefore, the prerequisite for Unicode system conversion has to be conducted carefully before migrating to SAP HANA.
-Many organizations lack knowledge about this conversion, resulting in system failures and waste.
+If your system still uses a non-Unicode language, the move to SAP HANA can be an unexpectedly significant challenge.
+Therefore, Unicode system conversion has to be conducted carefully as a prerequisite to SAP HANA migration.
+Many organizations lack the knowledge for this conversion, resulting in system failures and wasted resources.

-As in any migration project, it all starts with an initial migration in the sandbox for testing.
-Only then does the migration proceed to Development and Quality before finally moving into Production.
-The major concern when migrating to Production is the downtime, since users will not be able to access the system during this process.
-If you don’t pre-test the new database system thoroughly, there might be a bigger chance of system failures during the migration—leading to greater downtime—or worse, failures are detected too late—resulting in even lengthier outages.
+As in any migration project, it all starts with an initial period of testing in the sandbox.
+Only afterward does the migration proceed to development and quality assurance teams before finally moving into production.
+At that stage, the primary concern is downtime since users cannot access the system during this process.
+If you don’t pre-test the new database system, there is a more considerable risk of system failures during the production stage, leading to greater downtime.
+Worse yet, if failures are detected too late and impact the system when the migration goes fully live, the result is even lengthier, costlier outages.

 The Perfect Plan for Zero-Risk Migration

-RDx’s precise scoping and accelerated testing enable you to accurately estimate the timeline, effort, and resources required as well as the risks of SAP HANA migration.
-With Panaya’s Impact Analysis and Big Data Insights, you will be able to determine the best possible strategy for your migration project.
-And all of this will allow you to create a reliable project plan with a zero-risk delivery, as achieved with Hershey’s migration to SAP HANA.
+RDx’s precise scoping and accelerated testing enable you to accurately estimate the timeline, effort, and resources required for, as well as the risks of, your SAP HANA migration project.
+With Panaya’s Impact Analysis and Big Data Insights, you can determine the best possible strategy and create a reliable plan with zero-risk delivery (as achieved by Hershey’s in its migration to SAP HANA).